Operator Certification Program

 For general information on certification, national certification issues and links to other state certification programs, visit the Association of Boards of Certification web site.

-The events of September 11, 2001 have prompted the Drinking Water Section (DWS) to evaluate the need for checking the background of operators and operator applicants.
 It is the DWS's position to encourage the Public Water Systems (PWS) to have background checks performed on its operators.